-Masakatsu Takagi first worked with David Sylvian on the Fire in the Forest tour which started out in the UK in September 2003, ending in Japan in spring 2004.
+Masakatsu Takagi first worked with David Sylvian on the Fire in the Forest tour, starting out in the UK in September 2003 and ending in Japan in spring 2004.
 The dates were put together based on the unexpected success of Blemish.
 Budgetary constraints meant that the on-stage musicians would be David Sylvian and his brother Steve Jansen only, and the nature of the material dictated that the performance would be largely laptop-based and consequently somewhat static.
 Another element was required for the mix, a visual component to provide added depth to the audience’s experience.
 Yuka Fujii became aware of Takagi’s innovative moving image work, shared samples with Sylvian, and so it was that he came to complete the on-stage trio.

 Video wasn’t Masakatsu Takagi’s only artistic medium.
 He had released his first music, the album Pia, in 2001 and by the time of the mid-tour break at the end of 2003 he had put out a total of eight releases, often including a DVD of visual interpretations of the sound.
 The title track of his 2003 DVD release World is so Beautiful, commissioned by the designer agnès b, contains elements characteristic of Masakatsu’s earlier material.
 A music-box lullaby weaves beneath the voices of children from all over the world, sometimes in boisterous play, sometimes more reflective, often capturing their uproarious laughter.
 A celebration of the simple pleasure of life.

 The preparations for the Fire in the Forest tour stirred new areas of consciousness for Takagi, informing where his music might move next.
-At the time he said of working with David Sylvian: ‘I learned lots of different things than before.
+At the time he said of working with David Sylvian, ‘I learned lots of different things than before.
 Especially dark beauty.
 I don’t want to use the word “dark”, but I can’t find any other nice word for that.
 He taught me some beautiful inside darkness.’
-(MT, 2004)
+(2004)

 ‘As soon as I arrived at his home and studio, my mind was getting open to wider visions.
 Many things inspired me.
 Of course David and Steve’s rehearsals were perfect inspiration, but even more their daily attitude – the atmosphere in David’s home.
 They were so relaxed and found joy in everything.’